 Frustrated by the lack of electricity in rural communities, leaders of the Washington Grange, an organization of farmers, along with other advocates for progressive causes, pushed for a way that counties could have their own electric systems.
-The result, in 1930, was a statewide public-power law that would allow a majority of a county's voters to create a public utility district (PUD) and choose three commissioners to run it.
+In 1930, the result was a statewide public-power law that would allow a majority of a county's voters to create a public utility district (PUD) and choose three Commissioners to run it.

 With the prospect of low-cost power and a regional transmission system on the way, the PUD movement was energized.
 Eleven county-wide PUDs were voted into existence between 1938 and 1940, bringing the state's total to 31.
 (Not all would remain active, but a 1981 BPA history counted 22, mostly in Western and Central Washington, that were still providing electricity.)